callmedanieldaniel/order-book/README.md

 16. the row height is decide by the rowHeight.
 17. the row gap is decide by the rowGap. and the bar height is decide by the rowHeight
 18. the scale can be set by the scale property and default is Window.devicePixelRatio or 1.
+19. the on method is implemented by the dom event listener. all row element hava a empty div element over the canvas, and there is a data-index attribute on the div element, you can use it to get the row data index when the event is triggered. event listener is delegated to the parent div element which is also the parent of the canvas element.
+20. the dom drawed over the canvas width is canvas.width, and the every row element div height is rowHeight.
+21. when hover the row, the row will be highlighted, you can set the highlight style by the hoverStyle property to the row div element, but the default row div element is transparent.

 # params